 This time of the year is filled with family, friends, food and good times.
 It is easy to get wrapped up in the cheer of it all and forget about your commitments to live a low-waste lifestyle.
 Here are a few tips to support the environment while still having a magical holiday.

 Low Waste Gift Giving

 - Gift consumables and experiences.
 These give a whole lot of joy and very little environmental impact.
-It’s a special feeling to give your freshly baked bread, a jar of home-made sauerkraut, a plate of biscuits, or surprise someone with a voucher for a massage, gardening workshop or a special show.
+It’s a special feeling to give your freshly baked bread, a jar of home-made sauerkraut, or a plate of biscuits.
+Surprise someone with a voucher for a massage, gardening workshop or a special show.

 - Giving home-made gifts.
 Wherever your skill lies, use it to create your own gifts.
-Baked goods, art, photography, essential oils, body care products, woodwork or if you’re super creative, upcycle and create a one-of-a-kind gift.
+Baked goods, art, photography, essential oils, body care products or woodwork.
+Call upon your creativity and to upcycle and create a one-of-a-kind gift.